yuwvandy/GNN-SSL-chapter/README.md

 # Summarization
 ## Node-level
 For node-level pretext tasks, methods have been developed to use easily-accessible data to generate pseudo labels for each node or relationships for each pair of nodes.
-In this way, the GNNs are then trained to be predictive of the %generated pseudo labels or to keep the equivalence between the node embeddings and the original node relationships.
+In this way, the GNNs are then trained to be predictive of the generated pseudo labels or to keep the equivalence between the node embeddings and the original node relationships.

 #### Node-structure-based
 Different nodes have different structure properties in graph topology, which can be measured by the node degree, centrality, node partition, etc. Thus, for structure-based pretext tasks at the node-level, we expect to align node embeddings extracted from the GNNs with their structure properties, in an attempt to ensure this information is preserved while GNNs learn the node embeddings.